farisdurrani/chat-doc/README.md

 An AI chatbot that can give preliminary diagnosis of diseases and suggest remedies.

 # How to start
+1. Prerequisites:
+- Python 3.10+
+- Node.js 18 (with NPM 9)
-1. To start the backend,
+2. To start the backend,
 - Change your directory into backend and create an `.env` file from `.env.example`
 ```sh
 cd backend